daduke/Xymondash/README.md

 Known issues
 ------------

-  * the 'test detail tooltip' doesn't display if screen space is too tight.
-The only option I see is showing fewer lines at the expense of readability
   * hover tooltips on mobile devices: iOS seems to work around by doing 'first click -> hover, 2nd click -> real click', but on Android hover doesn't work.
 There seems to be no real way of doing this
   * Safari and Edge don't render a nice color gradient on the background as they don't support `background-blend-mode: soft-light`.
 Oh well, 2018 and some browsers still suck...